 BACK TO / BACK TO SCENE

-The camera reverts to its original shot position from another.
+The camera reverts to its original shot position or location.

 CUT / CUT TO